640 South State StreetDover, Delaware 19901

 Rhesus (Rh) typing is used to determine whether you have a specific protein called Rh factor on the outer layer of your red blood cells.
 If you do not have Rh factor in your blood, you are Rh negative.
 If you do have Rh factor in your blood, you are Rh positive.
 Most people are Rh positive, but Rh negative blood types can be passed down from parents to children.

 Rh typing is important during pregnancy.
 If you are Rh negative and your baby is Rh positive, you may have an Rh incompatibility.
 During pregnancy, it's possible that some of your baby's blood could pass through the placenta into your body.
-Your body may react to the baby's blood as a foreign substance and produce antibodies against it.
+Your body may react to the baby's blood as a foreign substance and make antibodies against it.
 This can cause a miscarriage, anemia, and problems in later pregnancies.
 The first pregnancy is usually not affected by Rh incompatibility because the baby is often born before many of the antibodies develop.
 These risks can be lowered by a shot or shots of Rh immunoglobulin during each pregnancy.

 Pregnant women typically have this test at their first prenatal appointment.
 You may need this test if you: